-Information Logistics
+Information logistics

 What is information logistics?

-Information logistics explained simply: The basis for efficient data exchange
+Information logistics explained simply: the basis for efficient data exchange

-Below, we outline the aspects of information logistics that are relevant depending on the perspective:
+Below we outline the aspects of information logistics that are relevant depending on the perspective:

 • Supplier

-• Dealers
+• Retailer

 Methods and approaches that shape information logistics in everyday life